vuoz/cygnus-xiao-ble/Readme.md

 1. Connect the keyboard to your computer.
 2. Press the reset button on your keyboard twice.
 This will put the keyboard into bootloader mode.
 3. Drag you firmware file onto the keyboard.
 It should be recognized as a USB drive.
-4. Done
+4. For the dongle: Also flash the dongle's firmware.
+Then connect the dongle to you computer via usbc.
+5. Now switch on you both keyboard halves.
+The dongle should find the peripherals and be able to connect to them.

 ### Connecting to the computer
+1. Connect the dongle to your computer ( either via usbc or by adding a battery to the dongle and then turning it on)
-1. Flip the power switch on the the back of the keyboard case.
+2. Flip the power switch on the the back of the keyboard cases.
+3. Wait for the dongle to find the peripherals.
+This should take a few seconds.
-2. Go to your computer's bluetooth setttings.
+4. Go to your computer's bluetooth setttings.
-3. Now you should be able to see a keyboard with the name "Cygnus" available.
+5. Now you should be able to see a keyboard with the name "Cygnus" available.
 4. Follow the instructions to pair the keyboard with your computer.
 ## Credits
 - keymap, overlay and dtsi files are inspired by splitkb's corne keyboard [here](https://github.com/zmkfirmware/zmk/tree/main/app/boards/shields/splitkb_aurora_corne).
 Thanks to their work, I was able to port this keyboard to the Seeed XIAO BLE quite easily.